tarwn/lessthandot-hugo/blogs/content/posts/2015-08-25-web-api-2-dont-get-caught-with-your-parameters-down.md

 So I thought it was about time I looked at Web API proper and as 2.0 had recently surfaced it was a good a time as any to jump on board.

-First things first I created a simple test app remembering my good friend Kevin's advice to me: “keep that \**** simple or I will come round and choke you out!” – no greater words spoken.
+First things first I created a simple test app remembering my good friend Kevin's advice to me: "keep that \**** simple or I will come round and choke you out!" – no greater words spoken.
 I followed this good tutorial to get me started: <a title="Getting Started with ASP.NET Web API 2 (C#)" href="http://www.asp.net/web-api/overview/getting-started-with-aspnet-web-api/tutorial-your-first-web-api" target="_blank"><span style="color: #000000">Getting Started with ASP.NET Web API 2 </span></a><span style="color: #898989"><a title="Getting Started with ASP.NET Web API 2 (C#)" href="http://www.asp.net/web-api/overview/getting-started-with-aspnet-web-api/tutorial-your-first-web-api" target="_blank">(C#)</a> </span>however what seems to be a common occurrence with me, shit just goes wrong!

 So what gives?
 Well I kept getting the dreaded 404 error when I adapted the tutorial to my simple project which consists of the following: